Golf bunkers and penalty areas

-A hazard is an area of a golf course in the sport of golf which provides a difficult obstacle, which may be of two types: (1) penalty areas such as lakes and rivers; and (2) bunkers.
-A penalty area was previously referred to as a water hazard.
-Special rules apply to play balls that fall in a hazard.
+In the sport of golf, there are obstacles on a golf course traditionally known as hazards: bunkers, also known as sand traps, regions filled with sand; and penalty areas, also known as water hazards, which are usually rivers, streams, lakes, and ponds.
+Special rules apply when playing balls that fall in a hazard.
 For example, a player may not touch the ground with their club before playing a ball, not even for a practice swing.
 A ball in any hazard may be played as it lies without penalty.
 If it cannot be played from the hazard, the ball may be hit from another location, generally with a penalty of one stroke.
 The Rules of Golf govern exactly from where the ball may be played outside a hazard.
-Bunkers (or sand traps) are shallow pits filled with sand and generally incorporating a raised lip or barrier, from which the ball is more difficult to play than from grass.
+Bunkers are shallow pits filled with sand and generally incorporating a raised lip or barrier, from which the ball is more difficult to play than from grass.

+In 2019, the Rules of Golf that The R&A and the USGA maintain were updated to separate the rules for the two types of obstacle, and removed the umbrella term "hazard" or any rules that referred to hazards-in-general.
+It also clarified that penalty areas could include any marked regions on a course, rather than only applying to zones of permanent water.